What is the quorum for a school governor meeting?

 Model Articles of Association (June 2021)

 Model articles do not contain the specific rules about appointment, reappointment, suspension, removal or election of chair and vice-chair that are found in maintained school law.
-However, because of the general conflict of interest clause these rules still apply to academies as a trustee can never be impartial about their own case.

 Is a meeting quorate without the headteacher?

-Yes, as long as the governors present are enough to form the quorum for that particular meeting.
 No individual governor is more important than any other when calculating the quorum, so it does not matter whether an absent governor is the headteacher, chair, vice-chair or any particular type of governor (eg: parent governor).

 Check your committee terms of reference, however, because I have seen some school committees that decide their quorum must include one specific governor, usually the head or chair.